 More recently, the National Institute for Health and Social Care (NIHR) and the Royal College of Physicians (RCP) issued a joint position statement of recommendations for how research should be made every day practice for all clinicians (including postgraduate doctors, medical students and other health care professionals).
-The joint statement also recognises the importance of clinical research in not just improving patient outcomes but also the potential of research to address some of the critical challenges the NHS is facing, such as waiting list backlogs and increasing pressures on the NHS.
+The joint statement also recognises the importance of clinical research in not just improving patient outcomes but also the potential Activities to grow Research and Innovation in these of research to address some of the critical challenges the NHS is facing, such as waiting list backlogs and increasing pressures on the NHS.
 Our Senior Leadership Team will work with key stakeholders to embed all the above recommendations for trusts within our objectives for a research inclusive culture as well as everyday working practice.